 2. Obstacle Courses with Red Light, Green Light

-Obstacle courses are another are one of those easy-to-throw-together-games you can make with anything from chairs and tables to pillows and hula hoops.
+Obstacle courses are another one of those easy-to-throw-together-games you can make with anything from chairs and tables to pillows and hula hoops.
 Apart from the physical activity involved, this game is perfect to improve visual perception, critical thinking and problem-solving.

 Turn it up another notch by calling out ‘green light’ to get the children moving over the obstacles and ‘red light’ to make them freeze, wherever they are.
 This can help train their impulse control, self-regulation and reaction time.